sqlxpert/lights-off-aws/README.md

               StringLike: { "aws:ResourceTag/sched-start": "*" }
 ```

-Actions, resources and conditions like the ones shown above were added to the
+Statements like the one shown above were added to the `RdsWrite` policy for
-`RdsWrite` policy for the role used by the "Do" AWS Lambda function, to
+the Identity and Access Management (IAM) role used by the "Do" AWS Lambda
-authorize operations on RDS database clusters.
-The role used by the "Find"
+function, to authorize operations on RDS database clusters.
+The role used by
-function was also updated to authorize describing (listing) RDS database
+the "Find" function was also updated to authorize describing (listing) RDS
-clusters.
+database clusters.

 What capabilities would _you_ like to add to Lights Off?
 </details>